stakater/kubestackplus-docs/content/for-developers/tutorials/outer-loop/add-build-environment/add-environment.md

 1. `cluster-name`: Name of the cluster.
 1. `env-name`: Name of the environment.
 1. `target-namespace`: Name of the namespace where this environment will be deployed.
-1. `apps-gitops-repo-url`: URL for Apps Gitops repository.
+1. `apps-gitops-repo-url`: URL for Apps GitOps repository.